React Scroll Hook with Shadows

 TLDR: You will find the final source code at the bottom of the article

 The Scroll Hook

-Recently, I made this hook that adds inner shadows when scrolling an element with overflowing content.
-It is not very complicated and it’s fun to make.
-We’ll break down the code throughout the post, look into how it works, and finaly use it in our code.https://medium.com/media/154ecf87431923f99747b31da71175d4/href
+Recently, I’ve been working on a hook that adds inner shadows when scrolling an element with overflowing content.
+It is not very complicated, and it’s fun to make.
+We’ll break down the code throughout the post, look into how it works, and finally use it in our code.https://medium.com/media/154ecf87431923f99747b31da71175d4/href

 Handling scroll events